lilive/Freeplane-Bookmarks-add-on/README.md

 There are two kinds of bookmarks :

 - **Standard bookmarks**, flagged by the purple bookmark icon.
-- **Named bookmarks** (binded to a keyboard shortcut), flagged by the green bookmark icon.
+- **Named bookmarks** (bonded to a keyboard shortcut), flagged by the green bookmark icon.

 ![demo](doc/images/demo.gif)

-This add-on create a new "Bookmarks" entry in the menu bar, which give access to the differents actions :
+This add-on create a new "Bookmarks" entry in the menu bar, which give access to the different actions :

 - **Add / Remove a bookmark** : Add a bookmark to the selected node, or remove it.
 Standard and named bookmarks can be defined here.
 - **Jump to bookmark** : Reach a bookmarked node.